 3. The possibility to register your mark with Customs and Border Protection in order to prevent the import of goods with the same or confusingly similar trademark.
-We learn a lot from patent lawyers.
+We learn a lot from linked over here.
 This is especially useful because trademark registration is valid only in your country or the countries where you specifically file a trademark registration request.
 In other words – trademark protection is not international.

 4. The right to use ® symbol, which is an official symbol of a registered trademark.